-Some cardiac interventions may improve quality of life in cardiac failure even in advanced disease.
+Some cardiac interventions may improve quality of life in heart failure even in advanced disease.

 For patients who have an implantable device, it is important to establish whether it is purely a pacemaker or a device which includes defibrillator function.